 Resistance is Futile

-If you watch some of the older Star Trek episodes like I do you will be amazed at the vision the writers had in the 1960’s with products like;
+If you watch some of the older Star Trek episodes as I do, you will be amazed at the vision the writers had in the 1960s with products like;

 - Doors that open automatically when you approach

 - A handheld smart device that can scan, pull data and communicate with other devices.

 - Handheld devices that could monitor body functions like heart rate and blood pressure